Long's pottery inspired by people and place

 “Her teacher, Sheldon Ganstrom, who is now a prominent Raku artist, helped spark Carol's interest in ceramics,” Bevin said.

-As a student at Barton County Community College Long realized she was always drawn to the ceramics lab, Bevin said.
+As a student at Barton County Community College, Long realized she was drawn to the ceramics lab, Bevin said.

 “Long draws influence from plant and animal life and is fascinated by the small complexities of the micro aspects of nature,” Bevan said.
 “Her work continues to evolve as she experiments with new ways of expressing the tiny beautiful intrinsic qualities of nature that we often take for granted.”

-Bevan said that the artist’s works, such as her Long Bird Basket Vase, feature intricately painted designs.

-“Yet, the designs painted on the pottery are just one aspect of why her works stand out,” Bevan said.
-“Vases include gracefully sweeping handles conjuring images of a curling branch or a fluttering leaf.
-Her works possess a movement that invokes images of nature playfully dancing, as if she has captured those magical moments when nature truly comes alive and the viewer is blessed to witness it.”

-Long said she gets inspirations from both historic pieces and pieces she is currently working on.
+Long said she gets inspirations from historic pieces and those she is working on.

 “Sometimes, when I’m working, the clay will speak to me and I find myself going in a new direction as I am working on the piece.”